Setting the standards leads to safety!

 IATA works closely with local governments and ICAO in the development of regulations.
 This way, we ensure that the rules and guidelines on dangerous goods transportation are effective and efficient.
 IATA Dangerous Goods Regulations (DGR) manual is the global reference for shipping dangerous goods by air and the only standard recognized by airlines.

 Through the DGR, an effective training program and a network of accredited training schools, IATA ensures that professionals have the tools and resources to transport dangerous goods safely.

-The 55th edition comes into force on 1 January 2014.
-View the significant changes in DGR 55 (pdf)
+The 56th Edition becomes effective 1 January 2015.
+View the significant changes in DGR 56 (pdf)

 Working towards safe air transportation